-- Unit 3: First Nations in a “British North America”
+- Unit 3: Indigenous Peoples and “British North America”

 The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.